Alan Solow: Political engagement

 Solow has been an advisor to and activist on behalf of many politicians.
 In 2003, he served on the finance committee for Barack Obama's Illinois Senate campaign.
 He subsequently accompanied Senator Obama on his first trip to Israel in 2006.
 Solow was a charter member of Obama's National Finance Committees for the 2008 and 2012 presidential campaigns and was a national co-chair in 2012.
 He also served as a surrogate for the candidate in both presidential elections.

 Solow has been a frequent White House visitor and an advisor to President Obama and his team on Middle East policy.
 He was deeply involved in defending the Joint Comprehensive Plan of Action with Iran and wrote a widely published opinion piece defending President Obama.

 He was an official member of the United States delegation to the funeral of Shimon Peres and accompanied President Obama on Air Force One.
 Solow was recognized as the eleventh most influential Jew in the world by the Jerusalem Post.

 Biography

 Solow graduated summa cum laude in 1976 from the University of Illinois, with highest distinction in Political Science.
 He graduated cum laude from Harvard Law School in 1979.
 While at Harvard, Solow served as President of the Harvard Law School Forum.
-At the University of Illinois, he was a Charles Merriam Scholar, as the outstanding undergraduate student in the Political Science Department, and was the founder and first President of the Orange Krush, the basketball team’s official fan group and philanthropic organization.
+At the University of Illinois, he was a Charles Merriam Scholar, as the outstanding undergraduate student in the Political Science Department, and was the founder and first president of the Orange Krush, the basketball team's official fan group and philanthropic organization.

 Solow was married at 20 years old to his wife and had children shortly after.
-His first son was born in 1979, his son got married in 2005, and had 3 children over the next 7 years.
-Solow's first granddaughter was born in 2007, a grandson born in 2009, and a second granddaughter born in 2012.
-Solow's second son was born in 1983, and got married in 2016.
-His younger son has a 2 year old child, born in 2020.
-Solow has a full family of grandchildren, sons, daughter in laws, and a beautiful wife of almost 50 years.
-Solow is incredibly happy and proud to be part of his family.
+His first son was born in 1979 and his second son was born in 1983.